wp-plugins/xgen-date-information/readme.txt

 == Description ==

-xGen Plugin Date Information offers valuable information related to plugin which are Plugin Install Date, Activated Date, Deactivated Date and Plugin Last Updated Date also having the ability to sort plugins information by Install Date, Activated Date, Deactivated Date.
+xGen Plugin Date Information offers valuable information related to plugin which are Plugin Install Date, Activated Date, Deactivated Date and Plugin Last Updated Date also having the ability to sort plugins information by Install Date, Activated Date, Deactivated Date and Plugin Name.

 xGen Plugin Date Information offers users to customize the different information shown i.e. show/hide any information they want(i.e. Install Date, Activated Date, Deactivated Date and Plugin Last Updated Date), plus users can change the column name from default 'Installed Date' to something else based on their requirement.
 If the user wants to retain the default column name then please do keep the column text values blank in the configuration page.